-S. M. Amadae will be working on the book project “Neoliberal Seeds of Illberalism: Nordic Alternatives.”
+S. M. Amadae is working on the book project Neoliberal Seeds of Illberalism: Nordic Alternatives.
 This research seeks to understand the recent global transition to illiberal hybrid autocratic forms of government and to identify practical interventions consistent with values of participatory governance, a free press, and inclusive economic prosperity.
 It draws on previous and ongoing research into late modern capitalist democracy which identifies neoliberal expressions of political economy in contrast to classical liberal forms spanning the right (e.g. Robert Nozick) and the left (John Rawls).
 It investigates how neoliberal forms of political economy are inherently illiberal.
 Amadae draws on current research in Finland and the Nordic countries to put forward a non-utopian alternative based on existing practices of democratic governance, free trade, and the welfare state model.

-In 2019-20, Amadae is a Berggruen fellow at CASBS.
+Amadae is a research affiliate in 2020-21, and a Berggruen fellow at CASBS in 2019-20.